rlica/xia4ids/README.md

 3. You will be asked if you want to output the results in a ROOT file (useful for real-time yield measurement).
 4. Use the `macros/xia4ids_rate.sh` script file in order to get automatically the last file in a folder.

-## Change tracking

-### Jakku version (October 2023) list of updates (Author: Andres Illana)

-We observed that in c++ architectures higher than c++11, the code crashed.
-Now, after some debugging, the code should work with architecture c++14 and c++17
-1. Removing "using namespace std;" in some files: /inc/Unpacker.h, ./inc/XiaListModeDataMask.h, /inc/Unpacker.cpp, and ./inc/XiaListModeDataMask.cpp
-2. Rewriting part of the xia4ids.cpp code.
-Moving from C to C++ standards
-3. Adding more cards to the Unpacker.cpp config
-4. Using only Double_t for the energy (root part) and removing Float_t types for Double_t type
-5. Renameing format (int) variables.
-Adding the word: "_format".
-Now they are `int corr_format, list_format, gasp_format, root_format, stat_format, rate_format, rate_root_format;`
-6. Makefile updated
-7. We create a folder, "MakeOptions", where the two ways for compiling xia4ids are saved.
-(Makefile and CMake).
-The CMakeList includes 2 scripts for assinting the user with the installation.